Golf Weather Score

 Gil Hanse's recent restoration of George Thomas's North Course — barrancas, native bunkering, 2023 U.S. Open venue.

 Live golf weather forecast and playability analysis for Los Angeles Country Club in US.
-Today's G-Score: 100/100Perfect day for a round!
-Hit 'em long and straight.
+Today's G-Score: 75/100Good conditions, though watch out for the high temperature.

 By MinSu Kim·Course IntelligenceUpdated Apr 7, 2026